With just a few hours explore this self-guided walking tour in Lagos, in Portugal, and discover the main monuments and places of interest.

 => Follow the Travessa do Mar (bypassing the old Regimental Warehouse on the right) until Rua Silva Lopes and then turn left.
 Here you will find the Cultural Center of Lagos (with the entrance on Rua Lançarote de Freitas).

-(3) The Lagos Cultural Center is a multipurpose building.
-It serves as a show room (music, cinema, theater and dance) and space for temporary exhibitions, with national and foreign artists.
-The Center promotes cultural life to the inhabitants of Lagos and the many tourists who visit it.
+The Cultural Center promotes cultural life to the inhabitants of Lagos and the many tourists who visit it.
 Once it has a cafeteria, you can take some time here to rest.

 => Continue along Rua Silva Lopes, between restaurants and cafes terraces, heading to the Church of Santo António.